 - a.
-Therefore, you must learn to ask the right questions of the right people.
+Therefore you must learn to ask the right questions of the right people.
 If a student is struggling, you ask a simple question of him.
 Then, later on in the lesson, you ask a more difficult question from one of the better students.
 You do not want to ask questions to embarrass people, so that they have to say, "I do not know that." - b.
 Before class begins, ask to look at his homework assignments.
 Then you can see which parts he does know, and you can ask questions on those parts.
 Then you will be able to say, "Oh, thank you.
 That was a good answer."
 And you can say to the group, "Our brother really has done good homework in that section of our lesson."
 So, he feels important now.
 He feels honored and part of the group.
 This will motivate him to study more and want to really become part of the group.

-5. It requires many leaders to reach all the people in a church.
+5. It requires leaders to o reach all th e peo ple in а churc h

-For this reason, your immediate objective should be to train other group leaders in your church or in your province.
-Then through thosenew group leaders, other small groups in in your church or their churches will be taught.
+For this reason, your immediate objective for your CBLT Center should be to train ten leaders in each church in your province.
+Then through those ten people, other small groups in their churches will be taught.